John Durang: Professional career

 Hallam's company advertised its performances as "lectures," as plays and ballets were then legally banned, and specialized in presenting patriotic extravaganzas.
 During his first season with the company, Durang took violin lessons from a musician named Hoffmaster, who composed a tune for him that became known as "Durang's Hornpipe."

 Hoffmaster's given name is absent from records of the time.
 As he was quite short, under four feet tall, he is described as a "German dwarf."
 The tune was an immediate hit and is still popular among bluegrass fiddlers of today.
-Durang continued to dance to it for many years, as it had become his signature piece, but he augmented his hornpipe repertory with other tunes.
+Durang continued to dance to it for many years, as it had become his signature piece.
+However, he augmented his hornpipe repertory with other tunes.

 In 1790, Durang danced a nautical-style hornpipe in The Wapping Landlady, a comic piece about an amorous landlady and a group of Jack Tars.
 His performance of the number solidified his reputation as an unparalleled performer of the dance.
 The tune for it is still thought of as "The Sailor's Hornpipe".

 Around this time, as the federal anti-theater laws were being relaxed, many European performers began to visit the United States.
 From his collaboration with, among others, Alexandre Placide, he acquired skills in classical ballet, acting, fencing, acrobatics, tightrope walking (rope dancing), clowning, pantomime, choreography, and theater management.

 He toured with the Hallam troupe for seven years, performing as Saramouche in a harlequinade called The Touchstone, while dancing and playing other roles.
 In 1791, he was possibly the first American actor to appear on stage in blackface, as Friday in a production of Robinson Crusoe.
 In 1794, he appeared in Ann Julia Hatton's Tammany: The Indian Chief, whose hero, also called Tamanend, was a popular figure in local history.
 It was one of the first operas written in the United States with an American subject and is the earliest known drama about Native Americans.
 Soon thereafter, Durang danced with well-known ballerina Anna Gardie in La Forêt Noire, the first serious ballet given in America.